fpsvogel/reading/doc/csv-format.md

 ✏️  |`piece`
 🌐  |`website`

-You can define your own formats via a custom config, similar to the example in the ["Custom config"](https://github.com/fpsvogel/reading/blob/main/README.md#custom-config) section of the README.
+You can define your own formats via a custom config by following a process similar to the example in the ["Custom config"](https://github.com/fpsvogel/reading/blob/main/README.md#custom-config) section of the README.
+To see what the custom formats should look like when you pass them in as custom config, see `Config#default_config[:formats]` in [config.rb](https://github.com/fpsvogel/reading/blob/main/lib/reading/config.rb).

 ### Sources column

 The Sources column is for a few different pieces of information.
 Here are a few things it can include.

-An ISBN-10, ISBN-13, or ASIN number:
+ISBN-10, ISBN-13, or ASIN:

 ```
 \Title|Sources